mateowoetam/mateowoetam/ReadMe.md

 | Experience with Spectrophotometry | Health and Safety training     | German A2      |
 | Woodworking and Lathe experience  | Spanish Native                 | Esperantist    |
 | Data Lab book recording           | HPLC, GC, and 3L Bioreactor    | Coputer Repair |

-## Employment History

-Barista and Cashier • 2020-2021

-    Café Katsina, Mexico City, Mexico
-    Accurately using tools to create gourmet food Ensuring customer satisfaction
-    Promoting a clean and safe environment for all Training in handling fast-paced environments and stress

-Woodworking Assistant • 2016-2021

-    Mexico City, Mexico
-    Assisting a woodworking artist
-	Developing skills with machinery
-    Employing workplace safety practices

-## Volunteering Work

-House Building and Disaster & Human Relief • 2017

-    TECHO, Mexico City, Mexico
-    Responding to earthquake human relief efforts
-    Using construction tools, heavy equipment, and materials Coordinating the team

-Natural Reserve Volunteer • 2019 • 1 Month

-    Projects Abroad, Wild at Tuli Camp, Gaborone, Botswana Conducting animal censuses, requiring precision and calmness Participating in maintenance, repairs, and cleaning, using a variety of tools

 Personal Interests